 - How do you keep a media list updated and GDPR compliant?

-What is the key subject matter that your clients or company cover?
+What are the key interest topics that your clients or company cover?
 A great way to get more reach with your story is to create a list based on journalists who generally cover your key topics.
 Regularly sending press releases to those who may have an interest in covering a story is a great way to build media relations, which may lead to further coverage in the future.

 Creating lists by media type can make it easy to alter and personalise your press release for a higher chance of success.
 Creating lists of radio, newspaper, television or online journalists allows for the same press release to be sent to different media outlets in a targeted manner.

 Some press releases may require lists consisting of specific contact types, like news desks or business desks.
-These contact types can be useful when it is unclear who the best person to pitch to is and can help to get your press release to the right contact.
+These contact types can be useful when it is not clear who the best person to pitch to might be and can help to get your press release to the right contact.
 On MediaHQ, contacts can also be filtered by a number of criteria, including whether they are a staff writer or freelancer, work for national or regional press and by person or desk.
 These qualifications make it easy to narrow down a search to find specific contacts to add to your list.